Skip to main content

 2. Candidates are expected to keep their files up to date.

-3. Candidates are expected to remove themselves promptly from consideration if they have accepted a position elsewhere and also to inform the Placement Service by email of the change in their status.
+3. Candidates are advised to write individualized, not overly generic, letters of application that address the specific requirements of the position.
+Candidates are expected to remove themselves promptly from consideration if they have accepted a position elsewhere and also to inform the SCS Communications and Services Coordinator promptly of the change in their status.

-4. Distance interviews pose special challenges and candidates should consult the Interview Best Practices Guide for tips and advice.
+4. Candidates should consult the Guidelines for Interviews for tips and advice about distance interviews.
 Candidates are strongly advised to test internet connections and equipment in advance.
 Institutions should make teleconferencing rooms and/or platforms available to their graduate students and faculty (non-tenure and tenure-stream).

 F. Complaints

-1. Complaints with all necessary substantiating documents should be directed to the Communications and Services Coordinator (ks7537@nyu.edu), from which your materials will be sent on to the chair of the Committee on Career Planning and Development, the Executive Director of the SCS, or the AIA Vice President for Research and Academic Affairs, depending on the specifics of the complaint.
+1. Complaints with all necessary substantiating documents should be directed to the Communications and Services Coordinator from whom your materials will be sent on to the chair of the Committee on Career Planning and Development, the Executive Director of the SCS, the SCS Vice President for Professional Matters, or the AIA Vice President for Research and Academic Affairs, depending on the specifics of the complaint.

 2. The SCS Board and AIA Governing Board have directed these officers to inform them fully of the nature of alleged violations of these principles.

-A Note on the Joint Committee on Career Planning and Professional Development
+Revised and updated by the Joint Committee on Career Planning and Development, May 2024